|

 it, their consent becomes irrevocable, unchanged even by their

+independent wills.
 However, this inviolability

 depends on whether the marriage exists and is valid.
 If it